 Olga perfectly describes how so many of us view “sisterhood” and what it should really represent when we chose to describe our love for one another.

-P E A R L S T O S W I N E This hasn't been easy to write.
+P E A R L S T O S W I N E This hasn't been an easy one to write.
 It's not a "funny" post.
-None of my usual get up or disguise.
+None of my usual prank get up or disguise.
 Just me.
 But I feel like I have to say it.
 Want to.
-It's about the real meaning of sisterhood.
+It's about the real meaning of sisterhood see.
 Pls don't scroll on.
 Give me a minute.
 I know we use this word so much on insta but do we really dig into it?
 As you go down into the root of sisterhood or girl-gang or whatever you choose to call it; it can get pretty painful, and the landscape gets smaller.
 As I have gotten older I seem to have less and less "real friends".
 Am I alone?
 I don't think so.
 I know lots of people sure and I have so many "mates" but the middle of the night people?
 Well that's a completely different story.
 The middle of the night people I count on one hand.
+They know who they are and I thank God for them.
 Those who give selflessly, with whom you are totally safe and totally yourself.
 As I have gotten older and learnt to love myself more I have had to let go of those friendships where I cherished, but wasn't cherished; where I gave and gave but never received.
 When I struggled with low self worth and poor mental health I couldn't see this imbalance.
 I poured myself out regardless, forgave, made allowances, took it all.
 Now I just can't anymore.
 Can't.
 Do.
 It.
 Sisterhood is choosing to be happy for others no matter what.
-Its pure unconditional love that celebrates another woman; yes even if you feel insignificant or you don't have as much money or as nice a hairstyle and as fancy a coat…..as pert a butt.
+It's pure unconditional love that celebrates another woman; yes even if you feel insignificant or you don't have as much money or as nice a hairstyle and as fancy a coat…..as pert a butt.
 I could go on….
 Go praise your sister.
 Just do it.
 I will always be someone who gives to others.
 I know those close to me can testify to that.
 But I cannot allow myself to be walked on again.
 To be envied or made to feel silly or small by those filled with anger and hate.
-Not when I choose to lift you continually but you trample me underfoot.
+Not when I choose to lift you continually but you repeatedly trample me underfoot.
 I love and I do care but like the Bible tells me I shall not; will not throw my pearls to the swine.
 I wrote this for myself but I felt someone out there needed to hear this too.
 X 📸credit @scooperphotog

 Now, I need to make it clear I rarely, if not ever use the term ‘sisterhood’, I may have once or twice used the word ‘tribe’ but it has never sat comfortably with me.
 Why?
 Because I feel it secludes others from entering your life.
 You immediately put up a barrier to those that aren’t already in your well established “girl-gang”, “tribe” whatever you want to call it and I don’t want to make people feel left out and certainly wouldn’t want to come across as unapproachable.